Eddy119/Ancient-Greek-Geometry-Logger/README.md

 See also: https://gist.github.com/mrflip/a973b1c60f4a38fc3277ddd57ce65b28 for solutions and my rambling

+I know AGPL is overkill, I'll deal with it later

 I'll publish solutions here too but I want to add details like the authors etc

 I’m currently implementing a construction logger for the game, with AI assistance.
 Aims: